Changing the narrative around local companies TEY_post_Maxwell_Oko

 Can you give us an overview of Eraskorp’s company structure?

-Maxwell OKO: We started activities as an engineering, procurement, construction, installation and services (EPCIS) provider in the oil and gas sectors.
+Maxwell OKO: We started activities as an engineering, procurement, construction, installation and services (EPCIS) provider in the oil and gas sector.
 Throughout the years, we have expanded our operations and have created several subsidiaries under the group name of Eraskorp Nigeria.

 What is Eraskorp’s growth strategy?

 Our long-term vision is focused on petrochemicals manufacturing.
-As part of our long-term strategy, we plan to develop a gas-to-liquids [GTL] plant which will be co-located in the same IMC as the lubricants blending plant to ensure vertical integration, as the GTL plant will produce critical feedstock for the lubricants and chemicals plant.
+As part of our long-term strategy, we plan to develop a gas-to-liquids (GTL) plant, which will be co-located in the same IMC as the lubricants blending plant to ensure vertical integration, as the GTL plant will produce critical feedstock for the lubricants and chemicals plant.

 We are also building some optionality into our plans.
-For instance, we realised that most lubricants plants in Nigeria don’t run at 100% capacity because they have a heavy reliance on imports of raw materials.
+For instance, we realised that most lubricants plants in Nigeria do not run at 100% capacity due to a heavy reliance on importation of raw materials.
 We want to attempt to overcome this critical challenge by establishing our refinery to ensure we are less prone to external market shocks.
+A study to identify high-API crude oil sources near our industrial park is ongoing.
+We also want to understand the suitable refining capacity that will give us commercial value.
+Once the study is completed, we will engage with the relevant stakeholders.
+The modular refinery ensures optionality with respect to our feedstock (base oil) requirements for the lubricants blending plant.

 What are the most recent operational updates regarding your lubricants and blending plant?

-FO: We have deployed an early trading marketing strategy to introduce our products to the market ahead of the completion of our lubricants blending plan.
+FO: We have deployed an early trading strategy to introduce our products to the market ahead of the completion of our lubricants blending plant.
 We are currently producing our lubricants through a third-party toll-blending arrangement.
 Our marketing team is currently focusing on identifying and engaging distributors across the country.
-Our competitive advantage lies in the top-notch quality of our product.
+We are excited about our entry into the market and our potential for success.
+Our competitive advantage lies in the top-notch quality of our product, which will establish our reputation in the market.
+Furthermore, the plan to become self-sustainable in terms of raw materials will allow us to have uninterrupted supply capability, enabling us to service the entire country without significant disruptions.
+Lastly, our prices will be competitive and aligned with the current market.

 What are the plant’s key competitive advantages?